Duke in New York-Summer

 ACADEMICS

-All students enroll in the two signature program courses for two Duke credits.
-No pass/fail option or auditing is permitted.
+All students enroll in one course for one Duke credit.
+Neither pass/fail nor auditing is permitted.

 • COURSES